mongodb/js-bson/README.md

 import 'react-native-get-random-values';
 ```

-Import the BSON library like so:
+Finally, import the `BSON` library like so:

 ```typescript
 import { BSON, EJSON } from 'bson';